 My values are rooted in the belief that there is really only One of us here, and that what happens to one of us, happens to all of us on some level.
 The reason I’ve been so drawn to Tantric and Taoist teachings of sacred sexuality, is because there are practices that prove, in an energetic and profound way, that duality and separation are illusions.
 I’ve played in that tantric field with myself and with lovers and teachers.
 Words are weak, but the closest I’ve been able to come is that it feels like I enter into the outwardly pulsating expansion of everything that exists and it is somehow all about Love.
 The first time it happened I was hooked – initiated, in a way – into learning all I could about this state of expansion via engagement with sexual energy or life force.
 This has always made sense to me.
 I’d just never come across the language or the teachings until I was ready for the teacher.
 When I could manage to speak after that first experience, I looked at the man who became my first Tantra teacher and I said, “I have two questions.
 Can I do that again?
 And can I help others do that?”
 He grinned at me and said, “Yes.
 And yes.”
 This was in 2000, and I’ve never looked back.
 The healing that happens when we address sexual wounding is the rest-of-my-life’s work.
 Addressing our most intimate and tender wounding heals us from the inside out.

-My own path of healing trauma and “moderate to severe PTSD” (finally being differentiated by being called complex trauma) has led me to believe that there are layers of trauma in everyone: no one escapes.
+My own path of healing trauma and “moderate to severe PTSD” (finally being differentiated as complex trauma) has led me to believe that there are layers of trauma in everyone: no one escapes.
 Some people function better than others, or just have better coping skills, or maybe they are just better at denial.
-Others are much more sensitive, and deeply impacted by suffering of Self and Others.
+Others are much more sensitive, and deeply impacted by the suffering of Self and Others.
 It seems I was born with a wide-open heart and took on everyone else’s feelings in my family dynamics.
+I learned empathy as a survival function, to attempt to stay safe in a system that held explosive repressed emotions and toxic secrecy.
 This taught me emotional intelligence and gave me a lot of personal work within the realm of holding boundaries and maintaining my own sense of self.
-My mother was the perfect nemesis and the resilience I developed – the stubbornness of maintaining who I was – created a depth of character in me that makes me odd, but interesting.
+My mother, and later my second husband, were the perfect nemesis.
+The resilience I developed – the stubbornness of maintaining who I am – created a depth of character in me that makes me odd, but interesting.

 I practice the art of allowing people to be wherever they are at, as I conspire to love them, unconditionally.
-I’ve worked in prisons with mostly men, some who have done horrendous things.
-I was able to separate the man from his behavior (and sometimes his personality!) and see him as a fellow traveler, having created the karmic undertaking of being a murderer.
+I’ve taught spirituality in prisons with mostly men, some who have done horrendous things.
+I was able to separate the man from his behavior (and sometimes his personality) and see him as a fellow traveler on the journey home.

-The community values I hold are about creating sacred space for those who are doing the hard work of healing trauma, by surrounding them with good therapies, organic food, people who understand the process, sunshine and work outdoors, animal friends and any other forms of support that they need for their healing.
+The community values I hold are about creating sacred space for those who are doing the hard work of healing trauma, by surrounding them with therapies that work, organic food, people who understand the process, sunshine and work outdoors, animal friends and any other forms of support that they need to settle the nervous system and progress toward healing.

 For me, the value of acceptance is important.
 None of us are perfect.
 I can’t always choose the right trashcan in the moment I’m throwing something away, but I’ve recycled since 1978.
 I eat meat, and love animals.
 I’d be happy to raise my own animals and humanely kill them when it’s time (I grew up on a farm where this was done).
 I’ve hunted birds with my grandfather and his beloved bird dogs and owned guns off and on throughout my life.
 I’m an advocate for women’s rights, and I long for domestic skills to be considered just as valuable as the ability to be out in the world, making money.
 I want us all to learn the parenting skills that enhance a child’s chances to grow up strong and smart, and have a fully activated life.
 I stand for the upliftment of the oppressed Divine Feminine, and the healing of the out-of-balance Sacred Masculine.
 We’ve all suffered under the domination culture for eons of time.
 I want the ‘gender wars’ to end, and for anyone to be able to love whomever they please, without any concern for what gender they come in, or what others might think.
 Integration and harmonic balance of Yin and Yang, dark and light, sun and moon – all the opposites and extremes – is where our attention can be placed.
 Not eliminating any of it, because it is all within the embodiment of all that exists, and it must all be here for good reason.